royrga/Cheat_sheets/Git.md

 >Contain history of all commits across all branches

 >#### Remote repository:
->The remote version of our local repostiory
+>The remote version of the local repostiory